 - 1. If Content Server's interface is not already open, log in. - 2.
-If prompted, select the site you want to work with. - In the button bar, click Workflow.Content Server displays the Workflow Management console. - 4.
-In the Workflow Reports section of the Workflow Management console, locate the report you want to delete. - 5.
+If prompted, select the site you want to work with. - 3.
+In the button bar, click Workflow.

+- 4. In the Workflow Reports section of the Workflow Management console, locate the report you want to delete. - 5.
 Click the Delete (trashcan) icon of the workflow report you want to delete.
 Content Server displays a confirmation dialog. - 6.
 Click Delete this Item to delete the workflow report.